Clemapfel/jluna/docs/manual.md

 ```
 > **C++ Hint**: `std::endl` adds a `\n` to the stream, then flushes it.

+Note how we manually declared the iterators type to be `Int64`.

-If we declare the iterator type as `auto`, each iterator is assignable:
+If we declare the iterator type as `auto`, similar to how proxies work, each iterator is assignable:

 ```cpp
 for (auto iterator : array)